Sharp spectral gap for some degenerate Witten Laplacians: Triple well, same height

-The interpretation of this theorem is that we observe a split between the eigenvalues although we would expect the contrary.
+This theorem shows a splitting of eigenvalues, contrary to what one might expect.
 In the Morse case, there is some interaction as explained above Assumption \ref{ass.triple}.
 Here we have no such effect just as if \eqref{ass.gener} was true.
-But if we relax Assumption \ref{ass.triple} $iii)$ and let $d=2$ or $\nu^{\s_2} = \nu^{\s_1}$, then the power of $h$ befront $M_1$ in \eqref{eq:thmtriple} becomes $0$ and we recover an interaction just like in the Morse case.
+However, if we relax Assumption \ref{ass.triple} $iii)$ and let $d=2$ or $\nu^{\s_2} = \nu^{\s_1}$, then the exponent of $h$ in front of $M_1$ in \eqref{eq:thmtriple} becomes zero, and we recover an interaction, as in the Morse case.

-In order to work with that potential, we follow the work of \cite{No24}.
-We first define several cutoffs:
+To work with this potential, we follow the approach of \cite{No24}.
+We begin by defining several cutoff functions: